+For non-small stepsizes (e.g., $\gamma = 0.5$), the FB iteration exhibits non-decaying oscillations with $|\rho_{\mathrm{FB}}| = 1$, whereas DR contracts steadily toward equilibrium with $|\rho_{\mathrm{DR}}| \approx 0.52$.
+As we will see in Section \ref{sec:convergence}, the DR takes advantage of the affine structure of the problem to split the operator that defines the VI in a symmetric and non-symmetric part.
+This enables the DR to effectively damp rotational modes, resulting in faster and more stable convergence for skew-dominated problems. \\ To demonstrate further effectiveness of the splitting method in a higher-dimensional VI problem, we refer readers to the appendix (Figure \ref{fig1}), where six widely used algorithms from the literature are compared. }

-As illustrated in Figure \ref{fig1}, the splitting method demonstrates superior performance compared to other methods, which motivates leveraging the linear VI structure derived from the dynamical system to achieve faster convergence guarantees.
-With this in mind, our technical contributions are summarized as follows: \begin{itemize} \item {First, we define a strongly monotone affine VI whose solution, under some technical assumptions, is an infinite open-loop Nash equilibrium for the linear-quadratic dynamic game.
-We show that the solution to the problem is {known in closed form when the initial state lies in a neighborhood of the origin.}} \item Second, we leverage the linearity of the VI in a splitting-type method to improve its solution time.
-Furthermore, we guarantee linear convergence for the derived affine VI of OL-NE. \item We adopt the aforementioned splitting method in computing the control input of a controller based on the receding-horizon solution to a VI derived by a linear-quadratic dynamic game.
+{Motivated by exploiting the structure of linear VIs that arise from linear-quadratic dynamic games and the DR splitting to achieve faster convergence, our technical contributions are summarized as follows:} \begin{itemize} \item {First, we define a strongly monotone affine VI whose solution, under some technical assumptions, is an infinite-horizon open-loop Nash equilibrium for the linear-quadratic dynamic game.
+We show that the solution to the problem is known in closed form when the initial state lies in a neighborhood of the origin.} \item We leverage the linearity of the VI to derive a tailored iterative solver based on the DR splitting method.
+Furthermore, we show linear convergence for the derived affine VI of OL-NE. \item We adopt the aforementioned splitting method in computing the control input of a controller based on the receding-horizon solution to a VI derived from a linear-quadratic dynamic game.
 The test scenario is that of a set of autonomous vehicles, whose objective is to traverse a crossroad while maintaining a safe distance and speed. \end{itemize}